Paddle Dryer/Processor

 Heating

-Heat a process mass for melting, cooking, pasteurization, roasting or reacting.
+Heat a process mass for melting, cooking, pasteurization, roasting, or reacting.
 The heating medium can be steam, circulated thermal fluid, or hot water.
-Two- zone design allows for two distinct temperature zones.
+The two-zone design allows for two distinct temperature zones.

 Cooling

 Remove heat from a process mass with cold water or thermal fluid (glycol, down to -40 °F).
 Cooling can be done in a controlled moisture-free environment.
-Two- zone design allows for two distinct temperature zones.
+The two-zone design allows for two distinct temperature zones.

 Calcining